Aias21/Not-a-boring-blog/README.md

 ==> source <name of virtual environment>/bin/activate
 - pip install -r requirements.txt

+- python3 manage.py migrate <u>If you user default database</u> to create the tables in the database, otherwise execute this step at the end

+### *Optional* but necessary when you want to work with the setup in the settings

 - create a postgresql database (you will need the name of it in the environmental variables, as well your postgres credentials)

-### *Optional* but necessary when you want to work with the setup in the settings

 - create .env file with the following environmental variables: